 R74.01 – Elevation of levels of liver transaminase levels

 R74.01 is an ICD-10-CM code for the elevation of levels of liver transaminase levels.
-Explore its diagnosis, symptoms, billability, and answers to FAQs you may have.
+Learn about its diagnosis, symptoms, billability, and answers to FAQs you may have.

 - R74.01 is a billable ICD-10-CM code used for reimbursement for the diagnosis of elevation of levels of liver transaminase levels.